Wanderlust literally means the desire to wander or travel.

 10. Reconnect with friends

-Have you made friends while on a holiday?
+Have you made friends while on holiday?
 I bet you’ve kept them on your Facebook radar since.
 Why not drop them a line via Messenger?
 Reconnecting with people you’ve met while traveling will take you back to that place.

 Recently, I received a message from Yari.
 We met on a flight to Bali six years ago.
 It’s really funny that she forgot she has a Facebook account.
 It took her six years to read my message and reply “Hey I’m so sorry I was never on Facebook.
 You should come to my wedding in Surabaya!”